gaseer/face/README.md

-# IMPORTANT: This is just for a demonstration so don't think this works perfectly
+This one is just made up for a demonstration with simple .snap function in JS